opendata-swiss/ogd-handbook-wiki/ogd-portals.en.md

 - validating license details and contact information
 - testing the ability to preview the data (if possible)

 For larger organizations with their own infrastructure, it often becomes inconvenient and costly to upload datasets one at a time, so software programs called **harvesters** are used to collect details on each dataset and publish a selection of metadata to the data portal.
 These programs can also be run automatically to ensure that updates are propagated.
 For more information, see [publishing on opendata.swiss](/publish/opendata-swiss).

 <a name="links"></a>
 ### Links to open data portals

-**Swiss Confederation**

-- [opendata.swiss](http://opendata.swiss) is the federal Open Government Data portal.
+**[opendata.swiss](http://opendata.swiss)** is the official Open Government Data portal of the Swiss Confederation.
-- [geo.admin.ch](http://www.geo.admin.ch/) is the federal geodata portal run by Swisstopo.
-- [bfs.admin.ch](http://www.bfs.admin.ch/bfs/portal/de/index/infothek/index.html) where the Federal Statistics Office (BFS) offers access to a wide range of topics and databases.

 **Swiss Cantons**